leds-org/leds-tools-public/docs/tools/mdd/spark/2_project_managment.md

 ## General planning

+**Stopped development on creating OPA based on actor and use case events, without a link to C#.**

 * Release 1.0 (14/10/2024 - 01/11/2024): Create authorization service rules based on Actor and User Case's Events on C# application and Create authorization data rules based on Actor and User Case`s Events  (Owner Patterns) on C#

 ## Release 1.0 - 01/11/2024